Sunday, 15 September 2024

-Sakura came equipped with 2X100w Victron SPM100-12/3a solar panels and a Victron 100/30 MPPT controller, charging an aged 4X100AH AGM house bank.
-These panels have kept the house bank charged while the boat has been on the hard and during my periodic refit visits over the past year.
+Sakura came equipped with 2X100w parallel-wired Victron SPM100-12/3a solar panels and a Victron 100/30 MPPT controller, charging an aged 4X100AH AGM house bank. (since scrapped and replaced with 2X230AH Lithium) These panels have kept the house bank charged while the boat has been on the hard and during my periodic refit visits over the past year.

-In May 2024, I finally decided to download the Victron app and see what the panels were doing, and was surprised to find that the two were typically generating a total of less than 100W.
+In May 2024, I finally decided to download the Victron app and see (via bluetooth from the MPPT controller) what the panels were doing, and was surprised to find that the two were typically generating a total of less than 100W total.
 50-85w typically, at 16-18VDC.
 This at mid-day, in the tropics.
 When connected individually, both panels behaved similarly, with each generating 25-40W.

 • Is this normal with these panels?